Anthroposophical Society in America

 HOLY NIGHTS 2020-21

-The Branch Festivals Group invites you to participate in a four-part observance of the Holy Nights.
-Participants will read together – but each in our own home – three lectures by Rudolf Steiner, in preparation for a poetry workshop on Zoom led by poet and teacher Tina Daub.
-Further details, including links to the lectures to be read, can be found here.
+The Branch Festivals Group hosted a four-part observance of the Holy Nights.
+Participants read three lectures by Rudolf Steiner in preparation for a poetry workshop on Zoom led by poet and teacher Tina Daub.
+Further details, including links to the lectures, can be found here.

 The First Goetheanum, Dornach, Switzerland